gallochris/people/_posts/2017-07-12-jeff-bezos.md

 We do such a diverse array of things, from producing original content at Amazon Studios, to Amazon web services where we sell startups and enterprises computing infrastructure, to the things that most people know about which is our consumer offering where we deliver things in little brown boxes.

-This things seem some disperate.
+This things seem some disparate.
 How is it that we're doing all of them?

 The common thread, and really what it is, is an approach.
 We have a very distinctive approach that we've been honing, thinking about, and refining for 22 years.